ghinks/clone-org/README.md

-A common situation that folks find themselves in when starting to work with an organization is the ability to check out all the code and essentially familiarize themselves with the code base and even grep the code base looking for things. clone_github_org is designed to lessen the pain and give you a one-stop clone the organization toolkit.
+A common situation that folks find themselves in when starting to work with an organization is the ability to check out all the code and essentially familiarize themselves with the code base and even grep the code base looking for things. clone-github-org is designed to lessen the pain and give you a one-stop clone the organization toolkit.

 This module queries the GitHub graphql endpoint, and you must have 'GITHUB_TOKEN' defined in your